 Evident from all the sermons recorded in the Book of Acts is that forgiveness from guilt and sin are offered in fulfillment of Luke 24:47.
 It is also clear that healing from all diseases of the body is never connected with this.

-Why would the preaching of the Gospel offer only forgiveness of sins to men ? even in the Book of Acts ? and never healing from disease?
-When Peter told Cornelius: To him give all the prophets witness, that through his name whosoever believeth in him shall receive remission of sins, should he have added: “and healing from disease” if this were so?
+Why would the preaching of the Gospel offer only forgiveness of sins to men – even in the Book of Acts – and never healing from disease?
+When Peter told Cornelius: All the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name."
+(Acts 10:43), should he have added: “and healing from disease” if this were so?

 Peter, of all people, was much earlier given a direct command from Jesus to heal men (Matt.
 10:8).
 Would the apostles have forgotten to mention such a supposedly important element of their mission?

-But they fulfilled rather the great commission of Jesus: Thus it is written, and thus it was necessary for the Christ to suffer and to rise from the dead the third day, and that repentance and remission of sins should be preached in His name to all nations, beginning at Jerusalem.
-And you are witnesses of these things (Luke 24:46-48).
+But they fulfilled rather the great commission of Jesus: "This is what is written: The Christ will suffer and rise from the dead on the third day, and repentance and forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem.
+You are witnesses of these things” (Luke 24:46-48).

-Healings do occur ? even as mentioned in this book of Scripture ? and many are quite spectacular.
-But healing is never the intention of any message as though it were an element of salvation.
+Healings do occur – even as recorded in this book of Scripture – and many are quite spectacular.
+But no sermon in the Book of Acts mentions healing as an additional promise to remissions of sins.

 Nevertheless some Charismatic circles insist that we have to heal the sick because God never changes.
 This claim they would prove from Matt.
 10:8 and Luke 10:9.
 Here the imperative to heal the sick is evident.
-This kind of conclusion is easily drawn and propagated in an age like ours when dispensational thought gradually disappears.
+This kind of conclusion is easily drawn and propagated in an age like ours when exegesis in terms of salvation history gradually disappears.

-Mark 6:12-13 belongs to this same category: And they went out, and preached that men should repent.
-And they cast out many devils, and anointed with oil many that were sick, and healed them.
+Mark 6:12-13 belongs to this same category: They went out and preached that people should repent.
+They drove out many demons and anointed many sick people with oil and healed them.

 This passage is descriptive of the events but does not include an imperative.
 In any case the events occurred before the New Testament Church Age.